kdhallu/coding_test/Readme.md

-The data for both files was retrieved with requests to our API GET /meterdata/measurement
-The parameters for the first file were muid=95ce3367-cbce-4a4d-bbe3-da082831d7bd&measurement=energy&limit=5000&start=2023-02-01&stop=2023-03-01 The parameters for the second file were muid=1db7649e-9342-4e04-97c7-f0ebb88ed1f8&measurement=energy&limit=5000&start=2023-02-01&stop=2023-03-01 While the links that you will be working against only return a raw JSON file, we ask you treat it as if it were a full-fledged API.

 ### Task A - Data Exploration
 Explore the data and group it by different time intervals.
 Explain what you see/what the data represents.
 Come up with a hypothesis on what kind of data you are looking at.
 Bonus: Check for any autocorrelation within the time-series data.